Skip to main content

 • Contact with furniture that has been rubbed with poison oak from your clothes when you first returned home after exposure, or from contamination by cat or dog

-New areas may break out for up to a week after exposure, but you do not spread it from one area to another by your hands or direct contact.
-The serum from the blisters will not spread it to normal skin.
+New areas may break out for up to a week after exposure, but these are new rashes developing on areas of skin that came into contact with the poison oak.
+You do not spread it from one area to another by your hands.
+The serum from the blisters will not spread rash to skin that was not directly exposed to the poison oak.

 Spreading to Others